willycoffee/Simple-GD-Api/README.md

 You can look in the javascript files (except levelComments.js cause it's stil work in progress)

 # Documention
-I'll make a documention in the wiki of this repo soon don't worry.
+You can take a look at the documention on the [wiki](https://github.com/willycoffee/Simple-GD-Api/wiki).

 # Example
 A example for a level